-When transporting your firearm, keep it unloaded for your safety and for the safety of others.
+When transporting your firearm to and from shooting activities, keep it unloaded for your safety and for the safety of others.
 When storing your firearm, keep it separated from ammunition, under lock and key if possible, and out of the reach of children and other inexperienced or unauthorized persons.